 Different helping verbs are used for different purposes in sentences.
-One of their main functions is to situate the action of a sentence in a particular aspect of time.
-The two main aspects that helping verbs play a role in are the progressive aspect and the perfect aspect.
+One of the auxiliary verb's main functions is to situate the action of a sentence in a particular aspect of time.
+The two main aspects that auxiliary verbs play a role in are the progressive aspect and the perfect aspect.

 When the main verb in a sentence ends in -ing, the progressive aspect is often being used.
 This aspect is used to convey the notion that an action is occurring in an ongoing fashion.

-Forms of the verb to have (has, have, and had) and will and won’t are often used to create the various perfect aspects.
+Forms of the verb to have and to do are often used to create the various perfect aspects.

 The perfect aspect is subdivided into: